Annicat3/Whac-a-cat/README.md

 * CSS
 * JavaScript

+About
-This was my first game project and a way to learn web development basics.
+This was my first JavaScript game project and a way to learn the basics of web development.

+Fun Fact
+The two cat sprites are inspired by my own cats, Loki and Smollo.

+Assets
+The cat sprites, box sprites, and background were created with the help of ChatGPT and then used in the game.